depgod/docs/docs/about.md

 # About Me

 !!! info "Welcome"
-    I'm a DevOps enthusiast passionate about automation, infrastructure as code, and continuous integration/deployment practices.
-This documentation site serves as both a personal knowledge base and a resource for others in the DevOps community.

-!!! info "Welcome"
     I'm a DevOps Architect and Systems Administrator based in New Delhi, India, with a strong background in Kubernetes, CI/CD, and infrastructure management.
 My expertise lies in building and maintaining scalable, secure, and automated cloud-native environments.
+This documentation site serves as both a personal knowledge base and a resource for others in the DevOps community.

 ## Professional Focus